HomeFit AtlasWorkouts that fit the room

 Setup In 3 Steps

-1. For wall push-up, clear the floor path and choose the version that matches none before adding range.
+1. Clear the floor path and choose the easiest version before adding speed or load.

-2. Do the first two reps slowly enough that you can pause and check this cue: Keep a straight line from shoulders to heels.
+2. Do the first two reps slowly enough that you can pause and check this cue: Move the whole body as one line toward the wall, then press the wall away while the shoulders stay down and the elbows track comfortably beside the body.

 Start

-For wall push-up, clear the floor path and choose the version that matches none before adding range.
+Clear the floor path and choose the easiest version before adding speed or load.

 Finish